Retrograde (R) Planets

 Retrograde Shadow Periods

-In astrology a shadow period is defined as a specific period of time that occurs both before and after the retrograde period of a planet, starting when the planet first passes the degree of the zodiac that it will eventually retrograde back to, and ending once it eventually passes the degree that it originally stationed retrograde at.
-Shadow periods are sometimes referred to as retrograde shadows, or shadow points.
-The concept was first defined by astrologer Roxana Muise in the 1980’s, and since then it has gained a moderate to wide degree of acceptance and usage in the astrological community.
-From an interpretive standpoint shadow periods are important because they are essentially seen as extending the operational duration of the retrograde period of the planet.
+In astrology a shadow period is defined as a specific period of time that occurs both before and after the retrograde period of a planet, starting when the planet first passes the degree of the zodiac that it will eventually retrograde back to an ending once it eventually passes the degree that it originally stationed retrograde at.
+Shadow periods are sometimes referred to as retrograde shadows or shadow points.
+The concept was first defined by astrologer Roxana Muise in the 1980s, and since then it has gained a moderate to a wide degree of acceptance and usage in the astrological community.
+From an interpretive standpoint, shadow periods are important because they are essentially seen as extending the operational duration of the retrograde period of the planet.
 Instead of the retrograde period beginning on the day that the planet stations retrograde, the events and circumstances associated with the retrograde are seen as beginning to develop as soon as the planet passes the pre-retrograde shadow point, which is the degree that the planet will eventually retrograde back to.
 Similarly, instead of the retrograde period ending on the day that the planet stations direct, in this context the circumstances surrounding the retrograde are seen as continuing until the planet passes the post-retrograde shadow point, which is the degree that it originally stationed retrograde at.

 ref: The Astrology Dictionary

-I’m not entirely sure I agree with this concept in terms of the pre-retrograde period however there may be some credence to the post retrograde period.
+I’m not entirely sure I agree with this concept in terms of the pre-retrograde period however there may be some credence to the post-retrograde period.
 Traditional astrologers would not use this as it is a modern psychological astrological approach.
-It may, may, apply to the faster moving personal planet’s but I fail to see the value of applying this thinking to the outer planets because they go retrograde for so long so it seems to me you would always be in shadow or retrograde!
-The way to see if it works for you to map the pre & post retrograde periods and see what happens!
+It may, may apply to the faster moving personal planet’s but I fail to see the value of applying this thinking to the outer planets because they go retrograde for so long so it seems to me you would always be in shadow or retrograde!
+The way to see if it works for you to map the pre & post-retrograde periods and see what happens!